IshaTyagi0011/form/README.md

 # form
-The basic knowledge of creating a Form for beginners as well as all of them. using #html, #CSS.
+The basic knowledge of creating a Form for beginners using html and css